Philippine highway network: National Primary

-The national primary roads are roads which form parts of the main trunkline system and directly connect three or more major cities and metropolitan areas with a population of at least 100,000.
+The national primary roads are roads that form parts of the main trunkline system and directly connect three or more major cities and metropolitan areas with a population of at least 100,000.
 They are further classified into the north–south backbone, east–west lateral, and other roads of strategic importance.
 The north–south backbone refers to the main trunkline, the Pan-Philippine Highway (N1, also designated as Asian Highway 26), which runs from Laoag in the northernmost parts of Luzon to Zamboanga City in western Mindanao, interconnecting the country's major islands.
 The east–west lateral roads are roads that traverse this backbone and runs east–west across the different islands.
 Other roads of strategic importance provide access to other areas vital for regional development and infrastructure.

 National Secondary

 The national secondary roads are roads that complement the primary roads and provide access to other major population centers.
-They directly link smaller cities and provincial capitals, airports, seaports, and tourist centers to the primary roads.
+They directly link smaller cities and provincial capitals, airports, seaports, military bases and tourist centers to the primary roads.